 The injured owl was found and secured by local residents near the intersection of North Lumina Avenue and Columbia Street before the New Hanover County Sheriff’s Animal Services Unit transported the bird to Skywatch Bird Rescue in Castle Hayne.
 Before transporting the bird early Wednesday, Feb.
 21, the animal services unit deputy responding to the call was hit by another car in Wrightsville Beach, resulting in DWI charges for a Leland man, while three of his passengers were transported to the hospital.
 The deputy responding to the bird call was not injured and a supervisor with the unit came to assist with the owl, which had been discovered before the car wreck, and was then transported to sanctuary.

 “It’s too soon to tell,” said Amelia Mason, director of Skywatch Bird Rescue.“I’m leaning towards her never being releasable.
 Her freedom days are over, in my opinion, and we’re going to focus on rehabilitation.”

 Besides a badly broken wing, Mason said that the owl also had damage near the eye, prompting concerns that the owl would lose vision in one of its eyes.
 She believed the bird was hit by a car, which is a common problem for owls.
 She also believes the bird is a young female, based on its size.

 “Right now, she’s day by day.
-She may not survive the rehabilitation, which can be very difficult for owls and put a lot of trauma on its systems and organs,” Morgan said.
+She may not survive the rehabilitation, which can be very difficult for owls and put a lot of trauma on its systems and organs,” Mason said.
 “But she’s on antibiotics and has supportive care.
 She’s already looking stronger and better than she has in the entire time she’s been here.”